xuzifu666/calcite/site/_docs/howto.md

 [the 1.20.0 announcement](https://mail-archives.apache.org/mod_mbox/www-announce/201906.mbox/%3CCA%2BEpF8tcJcZ41rVuwJODJmyRy-qAxZUQm9OxKsoDi07c2SKs_A%40mail.gmail.com%3E)
 as a template.
 Be sure to include a brief description of the project.

-Increase the `calcite.version` value in `/gradle.properties`, commit and push the change with the message "Prepare for next development iteration" (see [ed1470a](https://github.com/apache/calcite/commit/ed1470a3ea53a78c667354a5ec066425364eca73) as a reference)
+Increase the `calcite.version` value in `/gradle.properties`, and update `JdbcTest.testVersion` accordingly.
+Ensure that build and test pass and then commit and push the change with the message "Prepare for next development iteration" (see [ed1470a](https://github.com/apache/calcite/commit/ed1470a3ea53a78c667354a5ec066425364eca73) as a reference).

 Re-open the `main` branch.
 Send an email to [dev@calcite.apache.org](mailto:dev@calcite.apache.org) notifying that `main` code freeze is over and commits can resume.